bbauska/Anti-Project2025/anti.md

 the United States.
 The Climate Hub office ‘coordinates Treasury’s work to inform, guide, incentivize, and mobilize financial flows for climate mitigation and climate adaptation and supports the broader alignment of the financial system with a path to net-zero emissions by mid-century.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on the next administration to promote investment in domestic energy, including in oil and gas.
+<p>Project 2025 called on the next administration to promote investment in domestic energy,
+including in oil and gas.
 “The next Administration should use Treasury’s tools and authority to promote investment in domestic energy, including oil and gas.
 It should reverse support for international public- (and private-) based efforts promoting Environmental, Social, and Governance75 and Principles for Responsible Investment,76 both of which have badly damaged U.S. energy security.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Trade</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025: “Congress should eliminate the U.S. Trade and Development Agency.”
-“Congress should eliminate the U.S. Trade and Development Agency (USTDA).
+<p>Project 2025: “Congress should eliminate the U.S. Trade and Development Agency.”
+“Congress
+should eliminate the U.S. Trade and Development Agency (USTDA).
 The USTDA is intended to help companies create U.S. jobs through the export of U.S. goods and services for priority development projects in emerging economies.
 The USTDA links U.S. businesses to export opportunities by funding